 In a large pan melt butter and briefly sear the pork tenderloin medallions on both sides.

-Cut 3 figs into small pieces and quarter the remaining 2.
-Cut bigger mushrooms in half or quarter them.
+Cut 3 figs into small pieces and quarter the remaining 2 figs. Cut bigger mushrooms in half or quarter them.

 Once the medallions are seared, add diced onion and prosciutto.
-Let it simmer for a couple minutes.
+Let it simmer for a couple of minutes until the onion is translucent and the prosciutto begins to brown.

 Add bay leaf, clove, thyme, mushrooms, and the diced figs. Cover with a lid and let it all simmer for about 10 minutes.

-Take off the lid, deglaze with white wine (or cognac), add the quartered figs and let everything simmer for another 3-5 minutes.
+Take off the lid, deglaze with white wine, add the quartered figs, and let everything simmer again for another 3-5 minutes.

 Serve with fettuccine but a crispy baguette is just as good.